XOR-LIFE/node-production/README.md

 ```
 **Installation is now finished.**

-* You can now install RealVNC Viewer on your controller machine from the wide list of supported machines.
+* You can now install RealVNC Viewer from the wide list of supported devices on your controller machine to access and controll your machine.
 ```
 https://www.realvnc.com/en/connect/download/viewer/
 ```